JonathanMcCormickJr/OSSP-CS/courseOptions.md

-# NOTE TO SELF: EVERYTHING PAST THIS LINE NEEDS TO BE RE-EVALUATED USING THE TWO REPOS LINKED AT THE TOP OF THIS FILE.

 **Be sure and add the appropriate courses to the appropriate folders as you go along.
 This file is basically just a dump of ideas.**

 ## Anytime